ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

 So you have the data.
-Now you can ask: 'What parts of these data do I need?'.
+Now you can ask: __'What parts of these data do I need?'__.
 In this case you are going to visualize temperature over a period of time.
 Hence you should only select the columns you need and the number of rows you wish to represent such that you create an aesthetically pleasing graph that is easy to read and fast to run.

 `@instructions`
 You can use functions from a specific library, especially if another function with the same name exists in another library (in this case, they both will work.)